Close Menu

 $15,000 Tax Credit for First-Time Homebuyers

-The proposed first-time homebuyer tax credit making its way through Congress is substantially larger than its predecessor.
+The $15,000 first-time homebuyer tax credit has been reintroduced in Congress multiple times since 2021, most recently in July 2025 as the First-Time Homebuyer Tax Credit Act, but as of early 2026 it has not been signed into law.
 The First-Time Homebuyer Act seeks to give eligible first-time homebuyers a tax credit worth up to $15,000 or 10% of the home purchase price, whichever is less.

 For example, if you bought a $200,000 home, your tax credit would max out at the $15,000 limit.
 However, if you purchased a $100,000 home, your credit would be $10,000 or 10% of the purchase price.